Dittmer Project

 Exploration Program

-Stage 4 drilling, the deepest to date, confirmed that the lode structure extends for another 100m along strike and down-dip and is getting wider at depth.
+In light of the positive drilling results around the Dittmer mine, the Company prepared additional underground drill sites and commenced the Stage 4 drill program in January 2024.
+This program took place during the wet season and was completed in April 2024 with another 14 holes (DTDD029 – 042B) completed for 2,933.1m.
+This program infilled previous drilling and tested a number of high-grade shoots in the displaced extension of the high-grade Duffer Lode.
+In addition, the program has confirmed that the lode structure extends for another 100m along strike and down-dip and is getting wider at depth.
 All 42 holes drilled to date have intersected gold mineralisation offset to within 30m of the historic workings with new drilling potentially doubling the area of known mineralisation.

-Drilling to date has targeted a 250m x 200m area adjacent to the historic Dittmer mine and has demonstrated that this area hosts extensive vein-hosted, bonanza gold mineralisation with associated copper and silver mineralisation.
+Drilling to date has targeted a 350m x 300m area adjacent to the historic Dittmer mine and has demonstrated that this area contains extensive vein-hosted, high-grade gold mineralisation with associated copper and silver mineralisation.